CyprusCodes/xest/documentation/docs/intro.md

     src={require('@docusaurus/useBaseUrl').default('img/xest-icon.png')}
 />

 Xest is a light-weight Javascript API framework.
-Allows you build web APIs in the fastest way.
+Allows you build to REST APIs in the fastest way possible.

 - :star2: Easy to use
+- :star2: Xest CLI helps you generate endpoints, queries, and more.
-- :star2: Modern UI
+- :star2: Built with Nodejs, Expressjs, MySQL, and Docker
-- :star2: Include all the essential packages

-## Xest Project main page

-Please visit us at [https://www.xestjs.com](https://xestjs.com)

-For more information please head to next pages.
+- :rocket: AWS and PlanetScale support coming soon!